Grate-Oracle-Lewot/GrateCrystal/README.md

 - Certain moves learned upon evolution regardless of level
 - Icons shown for active weather when selecting moves in battle
 - Unique colors for each thrown Poké Ball
-- Smashing rocks has a chance to give items (Headbutting trees too!)
 - Customizable Pokédex color (14 choices)
 - Night arrangement for the Kanto wild battle theme, to go along with the existing Johto one
 - Menu account replaced with clock and level cap display